-Yahoo Japan Corporation and its consolidated subsidiaries and affiliates (the "Group") have reported their results for the interim period and the second quarter ended September 30 2004, in the document Results for the Interim Period and the Three Months Ended September 30, 2004.
+Yahoo Japan Corporation and its consolidated subsidiaries and affiliates (the "Group") have reported their results for the third quarter ended December 31 2004, in the document Results for the Three Months Ended December 31, 2004.
 A number of potential factors could substantially impact future performance.